We build sites from the ground up to be SEO optimized, but there are many other techniques to getting to the top of Google and Bing.

 - Do customers and other websites trust you and your business?

-There are a couple guiding principles which Google uses to rank a website.
+There are a couple of guiding principles that Google uses to rank a website.
 When working on SEO I always attempt to keep two of these principles in mind: Trust and User Experience.
 But, wait, how can you optimize for those?
 In many ways, read on.

 Simply put, Google wants to give its users a good user experience.
 It knows that if it directs someone to your website and they have a bad experience, it reflects poorly on the search engine that took them there.
 We’ve actually written a whole article about this topic because of how important it is – User Experience (UX) Driven Website Design.
 The gist is if Google determines that users have a poor experience when they interact with your website, it will stop directing people to it.